ConductionNL/ConductionCommonGroundBundle/README.md

 composer require conduction/commongroundbundle
 ```

-Afther installation active the bundle by adding it to config/bundles.php of your symfony installation
+After installation activate the bundle by adding it to config/bundles.php of your symfony installation

 ``` PHP
 return [